Greek Chicken Kebabs

-Limited by time and the scarcity of words, I’m confident that in this instance, the visuals will provide sufficient inspiration to wet your appetite.
-September 24 is Heritage Day, also known as Braai Day.
-Essential to a traditional South African braai (barbecue), is a more than adequate selection of red meat, boerewors (sausage) and chops.
+South Africans now a thing or two about barbecues, braaing, that is.
+September 24th is Heritage Day, also known as Braai Day.
+Essential to a traditional South African braai (barbecue), is plenty of meaty options – a thick cut rib eye steak, boerewors (sausage) and chops.
 Good chicken kebabs however, are like hens teeth.
-If you’re not first in line at Woolworths to snap up your favourite marinated chicken kebabs, you’ll probably have to go without.
-Here’s where this handy little recipe for our favourite Greek chicken kebabs that will keep everyone happy.
+If you’re not first in line at Woolworths to snap up your favourite chicken kebabs, you’ll probably go without.
+Here’s a handy little recipe for our favourite Greek chicken kebabs that will keep everyone happy.

 Greek Chicken Kebabs